 James Sizemore is a composer and music editor known for his work producing music for films ranging from “The Hobbit” trilogy to “Spotlight”.

 Recent projects include producing the score for “Pieces of A Woman” and “Funny Boy”, winner of the Canadian Screen Award for Best Original Score.
-The newest album While Being was released in spring 2020.
+The newest album Treatise was released in fall 2021.

 James Sizemore is a composer and music editor with notable credits in film and television.
 James’ music ranges from the additional music in the family film A Dog’s Purpose, to adding string arrangements to M Night Shamylan’s dark film Split.

 James arranged and produced the score for the award winning film Spotlight.
 Previously James spent 3 years working with director Peter Jackson and composer Howard Shore, orchestrating and arranging the music for The Hobbit Trilogy.